Bulk loading data to Azure SQL

 • I have defined the columns in which the values inside the JSON data will be stored along with their data types.

-• Make sure these columns and their data types should match with your columns and their data types in the Azure SQL database table.
+• Ensure these columns and their data types match your columns and their data types in the Azure SQL database table.

 Azure SQL bulk insert JSON

-• You can see the number of rows are affected.
-This means the data is successfully inserted into the table.
+• The number of rows affected is shown.
+This means the data was successfully inserted into the table.

 • You can verify in the database that the data is stored in the table.

-Hence, in this way you can import or bulk insert data stored in a JSON file into an Azure SQL database.
+Hence, you can import or bulk insert data stored in a JSON file into an Azure SQL database.

 Read: Reset Password Azure SQL database